Yandex Cloud

 ZooKeeper uses the consensus algorithm: it keeps on running as long as most ZooKeeper hosts are healthy.

 For example, if a cluster has two ZooKeeper hosts, then, should one of them stop, the remaining host will not form the majority, so the service will become unavailable.
-Thus, a cluster with two ZooKeeper hosts has no fault tolerance.
+This means that a cluster with two ZooKeeper hosts is not fault-tolerant.

-A cluster with four ZooKeeper hosts has no advantages over a three-host cluster: it is going to be just as operational if only one of its hosts fails.
+A cluster with four ZooKeeper hosts has no advantages over a three-host cluster: it will also remain operational if only one of its hosts fails.
 With two hosts down, the consensus is not met, so the service becomes unavailable.

-A cluster with five ZooKeeper hosts is resilient enough to keep going without two of its hosts, three hosts out of five still forming the majority.
-This is why it is going to be more serviceable that a three-host cluster.
+A cluster with five ZooKeeper hosts is resilient enough to keep running without two of its hosts, three hosts out of five still forming the majority.
+This is why this cluster is easier to maintain than a three-host cluster.
 Even if one host out of five is under maintenance or restarting, the cluster remains fault-tolerant, i.e., it can lose one more host and still be operational.

-Adding more than five ZooKeeper hosts to a cluster is not normally advisable.
-The more ZooKeeper hosts there are, the longer their interaction times, slowing the service down.
+Usually, adding more than five ZooKeeper hosts to a cluster is not feasible.
+The more ZooKeeper hosts, the longer their interaction times, and therefore the slower the service.

-Therefore, we recommend creating three or five ZooKeeper hosts per a Managed Service for ClickHouse® cluster.
+Thus, we recommend creating three or five ZooKeeper hosts per Managed Service for ClickHouse® cluster.

 Moving and restoring a clusterMoving and restoring a cluster

-Backups are created every 24 hours and stored for seven days after being created.
-You can restore data only as of the backup creation time.
+Backups are created every 24 hours and retained for seven days.
+You can only restore data as of the backup creation time.

-Yes, backup is enabled by default.
+Yes, backups are enabled by default.
 For ClickHouse®, a full backup is performed once a day with the possibility to restore it to any saved backup.

-When creating or updating a cluster, you can set the time interval during which the backup will start.
-Default time: 22:00 - 23:00 UTC (Coordinated Universal Time).
+When creating or updating a cluster, you can set the backup start window.
+The default value is 22:00 - 23:00 UTC (Coordinated Universal Time).

-How many backups are stored in Managed Service for ClickHouse®?
-For how long?How many backups are stored in Managed Service for ClickHouse®?
+How many backups does Managed Service for ClickHouse® store?
+For how long?How many backups does Managed Service for ClickHouse® store?
 For how long?

-The size and amount of backups are not limited.
-Automatically created backups are stored for seven days, while manually created ones are stored indefinitely.
+The size and number of backups are not limited.
+Automatically created backups are retained for seven days, while manually created ones, indefinitely.

 Can I delete a backup?Can I delete a backup?